 In today's society, potential "hidden" environmental carcinogens are the focus of a lot of anxiety.
 At the same time, people voluntarily expose themselves to established carcinogens all the time: take carcinogens in tobacco smoke or the mutagenic effect of UV irradiation.

 Polycyclic aromates like benzo[a]pyrene are part of the "tar" component of cigarettes.
-Mainly, these mutagens cause lung cancer, as they reach their highest concentrations in a smoker's bronchial epithelia.
+Mainly, these mutagens cause lung and throat cancer, as they reach their highest concentrations in the epithelia of a smoker's respiratory tract.
 The formal mechanism is analogous to that of aflatoxin: benzo[a]pyrene forms DNA adducts with guanine, leading to misincorporation of adenosine.
-In a heavy smoker, mutagenic effects are so pronounced that there is virtually no need to worry about "hidden" carcinogens.
+In a heavy smoker, mutagenic effects are so pronounced that there is virtually no need to worry about "hidden" carcinogens from other sources.
+The same mechanism was responsible for the scrotal carcinoma observed in chimney sweeps by Percival Pott.
 In addition to polycyclic aromates, numerous other carcinogens have been identified in tobacco smoke: aldehydes, nitrosamines and heavy metals, even the radionuclide Polonium 210, which is formed by Uranium-Radium decay (Uranium is a contaminant of phosphate used as fertilizer).
 Nicotine in cigarettes is primarily addictive; while mutagenic derivates like N'-nitrosonornicotine have been identified, their carcinogenic effect is small compared to the total mutagenic load of tobacco smoke.

 Normal exposure to the sun leads to a large amount of DNA damage in the skin.
 The energy of UV rays induces covalent bonds between adjacent pyrimidines (resulting in, e. g., thymine dimers).
 The intensity of this constant mutagenesis becomes obvious in patients suffering from Xeroderma pigmentosum, who cannot repair these DNA lesions.
 Even with maximum possible UV protection, patients develop multiple skin cancers, sometimes even at the tip of the tongue or in the anterior part of the oral cavity!
 A certain amount of UV is healthy and required for production of vitamin D, but most of us absorb a lot more than necessary.
 It would be smart to use sunscreen and to limit the amount of direct exposure to the sun.
 From this perspective, solariums do not seem like a good idea.